It is with sadness that I announce the passing this morning, 4th May 2019, of Stuart Markham R.I.P

 Lincolnshire’s Development Officer has been working with the Army Cadet Force and South Holland District Councillors Laura Eldridge and Jack Tyrrell to establish if there was interest to start a new target shooting club at the Cadet Hut, Park Lane, Long Sutton.

 A public meeting was called on Tuesday 15th of May which was attended by thirty five people, and another six sending their apologies and wished to be kept informed of developments.

 The outcome from the meeting was that over thirty people would like to form a club, it is hoped that the club will be able to run the following disciplines, .22 air rifle prone, bench rest and standing, and air pistol.

 A survey has been distributed to those interested to see what night and disciplines they would like to take part in.

-If you are interested and live in the area please contact Dave Carter, County Development Officer through the link on this web site.
+If you are interested and live in the area please contact the club direct via the club finder page.